Skip to main content

 About Campos del Tuyú

-Campos del Tuyú National Park protects 3,040 hectares of critically important coastal grassland and wetland habitats in Buenos Aires Province, Argentina, serving as the last refuge for the endangered Pampas deer and preserving representative ecosystems of the once-vast Pampas grasslands.
-Established in 2009, this relatively small but ecologically vital park encompasses coastal prairies, tidal marshes, and lagoons along the southern shores of Samborombón Bay, creating essential habitat for species that have largely lost their natural environment to agricultural conversion.
-The park's location at the interface of terrestrial and marine ecosystems supports exceptional biodiversity including resident and migratory birds, marine mammals that visit coastal waters, and specialized plants adapted to salt-influenced soils.
-The flat, windswept landscape may lack dramatic topography, but its ecological significance is profound—this park preserves the last functioning example of coastal Pampas ecosystems that once stretched across millions of hectares but now survive only in fragments.
+Campos del Tuyú National Park protects 3,040 hectares of critically important coastal grassland and wetland habitats in Buenos Aires Province, Argentina, serving as the last refuge for the endangered pampas deer (venado de las pampas, Ozotoceros bezoarticus) and preserving representative ecosystems of the once-vast Pampas grasslands.
+[1] Established on June 4, 2009 under National Law No. 26,499, this relatively small but ecologically vital park encompasses coastal prairies, tidal marshes, and lagoons along the southern shores of Samborombón Bay, creating essential habitat for species that have largely lost their natural environment to agricultural conversion.
+[2] The park's location at the interface of terrestrial and marine ecosystems supports exceptional biodiversity including resident and migratory birds, and specialized plants adapted to salt-influenced soils.
 Conservation of this park is critical for preventing extinctions and maintaining Argentina's natural heritage.

 Wildlife Ecosystems

 Campos del Tuyú is renowned for protecting the endangered pampas deer (Ozotoceros bezoarticus), with one of the last remaining populations in Argentina.
-The park also hosts diverse bird species, including migratory shorebirds, as well as capybaras, plains vizcachas, and various reptile species.
+[1] The park also hosts diverse bird species, including migratory shorebirds and waterbirds using the Río de la Plata estuary, as well as capybaras, rheas, plains vizcachas, and various reptile species.
+The endemic Pampas toad (Rhinella arenarum) has also been recorded in the park.

 Flora Ecosystems

-The park's vegetation consists primarily of pampas grasslands, featuring various native grass species such as Spartina densiflora and Cortaderia selloana.
-Coastal areas support salt-tolerant plants, while inland sections contain patches of native woodland and xerophytic species adapted to local conditions.
+The park's vegetation consists primarily of coastal Pampas grasslands, featuring salt-tolerant species such as Spartina densiflora and Sarcocornia genera adapted to tidal influence.
+[1] Coastal areas support halophytic plants, while inland sections contain patches of native grassland and xeromorphic species adapted to local conditions.
+The dominant ecosystem is a mosaic of coastal prairies and tidal marshes representative of the original Pampas coastal zone, an ecosystem type that has been almost entirely converted to agriculture across most of its original range.

 Geology

-The park is situated in the Pampas region, characterized by flat grasslands and coastal areas along the Río de la Plata estuary.
+The park is situated in the Pampas region, characterized by flat grasslands and coastal areas along the southern shore of Samborombón Bay.
 The landscape features extensive marshlands, tidal creeks, and coastal plains formed by sedimentary processes and tidal influences.
+The terrain is entirely low-lying, shaped by Quaternary marine and fluvial deposits characteristic of the Río de la Plata estuary zone.
+[1]

 Climate And Weather

 Campos del Tuyú experiences a temperate climate with warm summers and mild winters.
-Average temperatures range from 8°C in winter to 23°C in summer, with annual rainfall of approximately 1000mm distributed throughout the year.
-The region is characterized by strong southeastern winds known locally as 'sudestadas' that influence the coastal dynamics.
+Average temperatures range from around 8°C in winter to 23°C in summer, with annual rainfall of approximately 1,000 mm distributed throughout the year.
+The region is characterized by strong southeastern winds known locally as sudestadas that influence the coastal dynamics and can temporarily flood low-lying areas.
+[1]

 Human History

-Established as a national park in 2009, Campos del Tuyú was previously a private reserve managed by Fundación Vida Silvestre Argentina since 1979.
-The area has historical significance for its gaucho culture and traditional cattle ranching practices that shaped the landscape over centuries.
+The area around Campos del Tuyú was previously a private reserve managed by Fundación Vida Silvestre Argentina since 1979, before being transferred to federal protection as a national park in 2009.
+[1] The wider region has historical significance for its gaucho culture and traditional cattle ranching practices that shaped the landscape over centuries.
+The General Lavalle district, nearest to the park, was part of the extensive coastal estancias that dominated Buenos Aires Province from the colonial period through the 20th century.

 Park History